American Electric Power (AEP) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the utility had lost 3.03% in the past month.
-In that same time, the Utilities sector gained 1.22%, while the S&P 500 gained 2.18%.
+Heading into today, shares of the utility had lost 3.73% over the past month, lagging the Utilities sector's loss of 0.25% and the S&P 500's gain of 4.57% in that time.

-American Electric Power will be looking to display strength as it nears its next earnings release, which is expected to be February 23, 2023.
-On that day, American Electric Power is projected to report earnings of $1.02 per share, which would represent year-over-year growth of 4.08%.
+Wall Street will be looking for positivity from American Electric Power as it approaches its next earnings report date.
+This is expected to be February 23, 2023.
+In that report, analysts expect American Electric Power to post earnings of $1 per share.
+This would mark year-over-year growth of 2.04%.
 Meanwhile, our latest consensus estimate is calling for revenue of $4.48 billion, up 9.31% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for American Electric Power.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.07% higher.
-American Electric Power is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.78% higher.
+American Electric Power is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that American Electric Power has a Forward P/E ratio of 17.23 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 17.25.
+Investors should also note American Electric Power's current valuation metrics, including its Forward P/E ratio of 17.33.
+This valuation marks a discount compared to its industry's average Forward P/E of 17.52.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 136, which puts it in the bottom 47% of all 250+ industries.
+This group has a Zacks Industry Rank of 145, putting it in the bottom 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report